 Child Criminal Exploitation does not always involve physical contact; it can also occur through the use of technology.
-Criminal exploitation of children is broader than just county lines, and includes for instance children forced to work on cannabis farms or to commit theft.
+Criminal exploitation of children is broader than just county lines and includes for instance children forced to work on cannabis farms, to commit theft or to threaten other young people.